NC3-LU/Diagnostic/documentation/userguide/README.md

 interface, and just add it by clicking the blue button ‘Add’.

-On the page where you can see all mail which is allowed to connect to the Diagnostic, if you click on them, you should be able to modify the address or choose whether it is admin or not.
+On the page where you can see all mail which is allowed to connect to the Diagnosis, if you click on them, you should be able to modify the address or choose whether it is admin or not.

 ![Administration Panel – Modify User](img/UG_Diagnostic_016.PNG)